abackstrom/literally.pictures/index.md

 Daylight Saving Time is still stupid.

 What should I do with all my old blog posts?
-Part of me wants to delete them, part of me wants to add an "I was young and stupid" disclaimer to most (all?) of them.
+Part of me wants to delete them, part of me wants to preface them with an "I was young and stupid" disclaimer.

 omg this document is now `text/markdown` for no sensible reason.
 I [hacked on][1] [borismus/markdown-preview][2] specifically so it would convert his